EivindArvesen/faarikaal/README.md

 ### Code Font

-The code font shown in the screenshot is Droid Sans Mono.
+The code font shown in the screenshot is [Source Code Pro](https://github.com/adobe-fonts/source-code-pro).

 ## License